ombrac/ombrac/README.md

   -k, --secret <STR>  Protocol Secret

 Transport QUIC:
-  -l, --listen <ADDR>
+  -l, --listen <ADDR>        The address to bind for QUIC transport
-          Transport server listening address
-      --tls-cert <FILE>
-          Path to the TLS certificate file for secure connections --tls-key <FILE>
-          Path to the TLS private key file for secure connections --tls-skip
-          When enabled, a self-signed certificate and key will be generated, the cert and key will be disregarded --enable-zero-rtt
-          Whether to enable 0-RTT or 0.5-RTT connections at the cost of weakened security --congestion-initial-window <NUM>
-          Initial congestion window in bytes
-      --max-idle-timeout <TIME>
-          Connection idle timeout in millisecond
-      --max-keep-alive-period <TIME>
-          Connection keep alive period in millisecond
-      --max-open-bidirectional-streams <NUM>
-          Connection max open bidirectional streams
+      --tls-cert <FILE>      Path to the TLS certificate file --tls-key <FILE>       Path to the TLS private key file --insecure             When enabled, the server will generate a self-signed TLS certificate and use it for the QUIC connection.
+This mode is useful for testing but should not be used in production --zero-rtt             Enable 0-RTT for faster connection establishment (may reduce security) --cwnd-init <NUM>      Initial congestion window size in bytes --idle-timeout <TIME>  Maximum idle time (in milliseconds) before closing the connection 30 second default recommended by RFC 9308 [default: 30000] --keep-alive <TIME>    Keep-alive interval (in milliseconds) [default: 8000] --max-streams <NUM>    Maximum number of bidirectional streams that can be open simultaneously [default: 100]

 Logging:
       --tracing-level <TRACE>  Logging level e.g., INFO, WARN, ERROR [default: WARN]